FFmpeg/FFmpeg/README.md

 * [ffplay](http://ffmpeg.org/ffplay.html) is a minimalistic multimedia player.
 * [ffprobe](http://ffmpeg.org/ffprobe.html) is a simple analysis tool to inspect multimedia content.
+* [ffserver](http://ffmpeg.org/ffserver.html) is a multimedia streaming server for live broadcasts.
 * Additional small tools such as `aviocat`, `ismindex` and `qt-faststart`.

 ## Documentation